 As a stay at home mom sometimes I forget I’m the lucky one as a stay at home mom.
 My husband has been gone for almost two weeks.
 Currently, he is sitting in an airport waiting for a delayed flight hoping to be home before we wake up tomorrow.
 It was a long two weeks.
 I was super busy in the beginning and it was emotionally tough to adjust to being on my own.
 Then as life would go, my son got sick and all the fun planned for the weekend pretty much disappeared.
 We struggled through with the help of friends providing food and Pedialyte and just laid low.
 We made it to Monday and I was so ready for it to be Friday and look we survived and it will be Friday in just a few more hours.

 A few months ago I went to a conference and didn’t get a cold shoulder when I called on the phone.
-I was also away for pleasure and not work.
-My husband was gone for work and although he applied to go to the class it was still work each day.
+I was also a way for pleasure and not work.
+My husband was gone for work and although he applied to go to the class was still work each day.

 Even so, some days it was hard to not get into the poor me party.
 I’m here and he is relaxing away.
 I’m here and he got to see a movie and had dinner alone.
 I’m here…but that is the thing.
 I was here.
 I didn’t miss anything.
 I didn’t miss out on extra cuddles.
 I didn’t miss out on the fun we had at the beginning of the week.
 I didn’t miss out on taking care of my little guy who was sick.